doitintl/doit-easily-marketplace/docs/faq.md

 Doit-Easily does not support a GET to the frontend integration.
 How you want to handle this scenario is up to you.
 You can enter your console URL in the Login URL field.
 Or enable SSO, and replace the frontend integration with a page which handles a POST, validates the JWT, and logs the user into your console.

+## There are no Service Endpoints avialable to grant Service Consumer role on, what's going on ?

-## I cannot grant `cloud-commerce-procurement@system.gserviceaccount.com` the `roles/servicemanagement.serviceConsumer` or `roles/servicemanagement.serviceController` role.
+Specifically, you cannot grant `cloud-commerce-procurement@system.gserviceaccount.com` the `roles/servicemanagement.serviceConsumer` or `roles/servicemanagement.serviceController` role.
 There are no service endpoints available.

 Service Endpoints for Marketplace listings are created once a pricing draft is submitted for approval.
 To get past this step, grant `cloud-commerce-procurement@system.gserviceaccount.com` the `roles/servicemanagement.admin` role at the project level.
 This role covers both the `serviceConsumer` and `serviceController` roles.

+## When trying to approve an entitlement, I get an HTTP 400 with the error "precondition check failed"

+Before approving an entitlement, the subscriber must have an approved procurement account.
+To get a procurement account the subscriber must complete the frontend integration flow and "sign up with the provider"